 Why might I need a Holter monitor?

-Some reasons for your healthcare provider to request a Holter monitor recording or
+Some reasons your healthcare provider may ask for a Holter monitor recording or event

-- To evaluate other signs and symptoms that may be heart-related, such as tiredness,
+To evaluate signs and symptoms that may be heart-rhythm related, such as chest pain,

-- To assess risk for future heart-related events in certain conditions, such as hypertrophic
+To assess your risk for future heart-related events in certain conditions, such as

-cardiomyopathy (thickened heart walls), after a heart attack that caused weakness
+thickened heart walls (hypertrophic cardiomyopathy), after a heart attack that caused

-of the left side of the heart, or Wolff-Parkinson-White syndrome (where an abnormal
+weakness of the left side of the heart, or Wolff-Parkinson-White syndrome.
+In this

-- To determine how well treatment for complex arrhythmias is working
+To determine how well treatment for complex abnormal heart rhythms is working

 What are the risks of a Holter monitor?

-The Holter monitor is an easy way to assess the heart’s function.
-Risks associated
+The Holter monitor is an easy way to check the heart’s function.
+Risks of a Holter

-It can be hard to keep the electrodes stuck to your skin, and extra tape may be needed.
+It can be hard to keep the electrodes stuck to your skin.
+Extra tape may be needed.

 It may be uncomfortable when the sticky electrodes and tape are taken off.
 If the

-electrodes are on for a long time, they may cause tissue breakdown or skin irritation
+electrodes are on for a long time, they may cause skin irritation or blistering.

 Certain factors or conditions may interfere with or affect the results of the Holter

 appliances such as shavers, toothbrushes, and microwave ovens.
-Cell phones and MP3
+Cell phones can also

 How do I get ready for a Holter monitor?

-- You do not need to fast (not eat or drink).
+You don't need to fast (not eat or drink).